BDC Hamburger Icon

 A “specialty contractor” license refers to contractors who are licensed as experts in one particular field.
 Most states use the Construction Specifications Institute codes to divide construction work into 16 specialties, although California recognizes more than 40 different types of contractors.
 In these states, specialty contractors like carpenters, painters, electricians and roofers each have different licensing requirements.

-You can find out whether you need a license to work as a carpenter, painter, roofer or heating, ventilation, and air conditioning technician in your state by checking with your state’s licensing boards and departments.
-Like with general contractors, you may need to get another license at the local level, through the municipality or the county, so check your local requirements as well as your state requirements.
+You can find out whether you need a license to work as a specialty contractor in your state by checking with your state’s licensing boards and departments.
+You may also need to get another license through the municipality or the county, so check your local requirements, too.

 How do you get a license as a specialty contractor?